Officially out now: The TypeDB 3.0 Roadmap >>

 We’ll cover managing databases in this lesson, and then see how to open sessions in Lesson 6.3.

-User management features are only available on TypeDB Cloud deployments, and will not be covered in this course.
+User management features are only available in TypeDB Cloud and Enterprise, and will not be covered in this course.
 Instructions can be found on the user management page of the TypeDB manual.

 Managing databases